code-differently/code-differently-25-q1/lesson_00/JohnBey/README.md

 ## What I like

 - Money.
 Need that in order to do anything, ESPECIALLY the things that I WANT to do.
 - Pets.
 I want an attack dog.
+The dogs that I've taken care of in the past weren't exactly attack-dog capable (I miss them 😢).
 - Females.
 Self-explanatory.
 - Computers.
 But only when they work.
 I don't want to even look at a computer when it's having personal issues.
 - Lemons.
 This is just my weird guilty pleasure.
 - Anime & video games.
 I probably don't watch or play the same things that most people play, but that's fine.
 This is definitely one of my main hobbies.
+The 2 main games I do play are called Super Smash Bros.
+Ultimate and Splatoon 3.

 ## What I hate